OCA/web/web_domain_field/README.rst

  * The syntax to include in your domain a criteria involving values from a x2many field is complex.
+ * The right side of domain in case of x2many can involve huge amount of ids (performance problem).
  * Domains computed by an onchange on an other field are not recomputed when you modify the form and don't modify the field triggering the onchange.
  * It's not possible to extend an existing domain.
 You must completely redefine